 - Motivation is your tool, they may have to deal with cravings, or perhaps they are not very good at identifying triggers, so when this happens, they will find it very hard to say no. All this can be terribly frustrating for them and for you, so you need to be ready.

-- They will appreciate very much if you can express care and love.
-They can be perfect and working hard to get over this situation for 6 days a week, 23 hours and 59 minutes, but they will only need seconds to make a wrong choice.
+- They will appreciate it very much if you can express care and love.
+They can be perfect and work hard to get over this situation for 6 days a week, 23 hours and 59 minutes, but they will only need seconds to make a wrong choice.
 Of course it’s difficult, but you will need to be there when things are going well, but also if at some point they make mistakes.

 - When someone wants to take control back after Chemsex, there will be some areas that they might need to review and perhaps to change: how they experience intimacy and sex, how they experience joy, their relationship with themselves and with others.
 Maybe they will have to deal with very profound changes, and this won’t be easy.
-These are the kind of things that are very easy to recommend but very difficult to do; it’s important to remember this, because if they were easy, they would have done them long time ago.
+These are the kind of things that are very easy to recommend but very difficult to do; it’s important to remember this, because if they were easy, they would have done them a long time ago.
 Patience is necessary, because these things take time.

 IF THEY DON’T WANT TO GET HELP - maybe they disagree with the idea that they are experiencing problems, or perhaps sometimes they agree with that.
 Try to review all the tips that this page brings, and check which ones could work for you both, and in the meantime: